Retirements average after last year's record

 Trying to save jobs

-But this was not just Waukesha, as 410 out of the 424 public school districts in Wisconsin received less aid for the 2011-12 fiscal year, according to the state Department of Public Instruction.
+But this was not just Waukesha, as 410 out of the 424 public school districts in Wisconsin received less aid for the 2011-12 fiscal year due to the 8.4 percent general school aid cut, according to the state Department of Public Instruction.

 "We've made some really, really tough decisions," Gray said.
 "We've made reductions and that's caused some financial sacrifices by literally everyone in the district.